Feeding for Successful Offspring

 Altering Post-Wean Performance

-Weaning is a stressful period on piglets with new environmental, nutritional and social challenges.
-While nursery diets aim to alleviate stressors of weaning, maternal nutrition is an even more important tool to give piglets the jump-start they need to thrive and can have lasting effects on the progeny throughout all stages of life.
-A trial study indicated that piglets from sows fed either MMHAC or inorganic trace minerals (ITM) performed differently during post-weaning, even with the same initial bodyweight at the beginning of the trial.
-At 42 days post-weaning, piglets from sows fed MMHAC had 2.48 more kilograms more body weight than piglets from sows fed ITM (Figure 2).
+Weaning is a stressful period on piglets with new environmental, nutritional and hierarchy fighting challenges.
+While nursery diets aim to alleviate stressors of weaning, maternal nutrition is also an important tool to give piglets the jump-start they need to thrive and can have lasting effects on the progeny throughout all stages of life.
+A trial study indicated that nursery piglets from sows fed Mintrex exhibited better growth rate than piglets from sows fed inorganic trace minerals (ITMs), even though they were selected for same initial bodyweight (P = 0.27), and received the same nursery diets.
+At 42 days post-weaning, piglets from sows fed MMHAC had 2.5 more kilograms more body weight than piglets from sows fed ITMs (Figure 2).

-In conclusion, supplementing MMHAC into sow or gilt diets has the potential to show lasting effects on progeny, alleviating initial challenges like pre-wean mortality and low birth weight, but it also furthers the body weight advantage in later stages of life.
+In conclusion, supplementing MMHAC into sow or gilt diets has the potential to show lasting effects on progeny, alleviating initial challenges such as low birth weight and mortality, but it also boosts the progeny’s growth rate, which altogether gives an essential running start to piglets.